linroger/Wealth-of-Nations/Financial Markets and Institutions/II. The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 4- Restructuring Public Debt/Class Slide 4-Restructuring Debt Outside Bankruptcy.md

 - When only the bank can make concessions or renegotiate,  but it has a senior claim on the borrower (and cannot "dilute" or steal value from the pre-existing junior public debt),  there can be too much use of bankruptcy.
 - This then requires concessions (debt reduction and/or maturity extension) by public bondholders.
 - How can we do this?
-See note 6 on coercive exchange offers.
+See note 6 on coercive [[Class Note 6 Restructuring Public Debt Out of Bankruptcy Exchange Offers|Exchange Offers]].

 How can we get concessions from "small" holders of publicly traded bonds?